vinceimbat/vinceimbat/content/evergreens.md

 Permanent notes then to require more attention when written because they need to be self-explanatory.
 The goal is to read them in the future and still understand them because they preserve the original thinking from which they arose.

 To develop a good permanent note, it has to revolve around a single idea, which you then connect with other ideas within the slip-box.
-This means that you need to [[Fill permanent notes with links to other notes]].
+This means that you need to [[fill permanent notes with links to other notes]].

 [[how to convert literature notes to permanent notes]]